qchemlab-embedding/2023-07-14-workshop/_episodes/09-undoing.md

 7adfe4b add half an onion
 49baa1f adding ingredients and instructions
 ```

+We realize that this commit (`e1d7745`) was a mistake and we wish to undo it

 A safe way to undo the commit is to revert the commit with `git revert`: